Bookkeeping For SaaS Companies: The Best Measure For SaaS Revenue Recognition

 The Importance of Bookkeeping for SaaS Companies

-Within the realm of Bookkeeping, revenue is seen as credits as they increase either owner’s or stockholder’s equity of a business.
+Within the realm of Bookkeeping, revenue is seen as credits as they increase either owner’s or stockholder’s equity in a business.
 Owner’s equity is stated within a balance sheet and represents the investment made by the owner subtracted from withdrawals made and with either net income or loss added in.

 The Accounting Equation